 What does the Convention say?

-If State Parties are unable to comply with the ten-year deadline for clearance, an extension request for up to five years can be submitted to the Meeting of States Parties.
+If States Parties are unable to comply with the 10 year deadline for clearance, an extension request for up to 5 years can be submitted to the Meeting of States Parties or Review Conference.
 States Parties shall also “conduct risk reduction education to ensure awareness among civilians living in or around cluster munition contaminated areas of the risks posed by such remnants.”

 The first deadlines of States Parties with clearance obligations are in 2020.